grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "We _did_ fucking sink Boss," said Bastian.
 "And I would not be the one to correct their potential thought that they will never see us rise to the surface again."

+It was time for Captain Percy to survey the damage.
+She got on the ship PA and told Chips to meet her at the entrance to the cargo hold.

 [//]: # (----- invisible character break)

 [//]: # (### Repairs on the bottom)

-It was time for Captain Percy to survey the damage.
-She got on the ship PA and told Chips to meet her at the entrance to the cargo hold.

 She found Chips waiting for her at the cargo hold bulkhead in the forward battery room on the bottom deck of the boat.
 Chips had a large wrench with her and as soon as Percy arrived she banged with it on the bulkhead.
 "Well Capt, it sounds fuckin' hollow to me.
 Still air on the other side of the fuckin' bulkhead at least."

 Percy cranked open the hatch with the rusting sealing wheel squeaking painfully in her ears.
 The lights were out in the cargo hold, so they were looking into blackness.
 But the air smelled damp and they could hear many drips echoing in the huge empty space.

 Percy reached around and flipped on the lights.
-The white overheads glared down on the biggest void in her boat.
-The steel grating led down a gentle slope and disappeared into an oily, black subterranean lake.
+The white overheads glared.
+The steel grating of the floor led down a gentle slope and disappeared into an oily, black subterranean lake.
 A couple of empty wooden crates floated like lost viking craft on it, accompanied by a film of black frothing grease that wafted by in patches like bergs among the viking ships.
 Any sound Percy and Chips made echoed back and forth from hull to hull over the water.

-"That's a fuckin' nightmare."
-Said Chips.
+"That's the fuckin' raw material of nightmares," said Chips.

 "We probably did more damage to her when we pressed her bow into the sea floor -- like levering apart the bones of a carcass.
-We don't have much time before this whole hold is flooded -- in which we'll never get off the fucking bottom.
+We don't have much time before this whole hold is flooded -- in which case we'll never get off the fucking bottom.
 What do you need Chips?"

 "Ah, just send fuckin' Owen back down.
 This time it looks like I'll be breathing through a fuckin' hose while I'm stitching the fuckin' gash back together."